Welcome to the Year 5/6 website. Here you will find updates about Lindisfarne, Warkworth and Bamburgh.

 Is life on earth sustainable?

-Click below to find out what we are learning about in each subject.
+We found out about food sources.
+Click below to find out what we have learnt in each subject.

 Autumn 2 Project: